 Anyone who has ever used a personal computer knows about the rivalry between Microsoft and Apple.
-The big differentiator between these products is their product's user interface (or, UI).
+The big differentiator between these products is their product's user interface (UI).
 It's a known fact that many people approach software UIs with a quasi-religious fervor.
 They either love a product, or they hate it.
-When software user's minds are made up, it's almost impossible to make them switch.
+When software users' minds are made up, it's almost impossible to make them switch.

 The same can be said of your typical CMS user interface.
-Some UIs are so complicated, only an engineer can use (or love) the product.
+Some UIs are so complicated that only an engineer can use - or love - the product.
 Others are so devoid of features, they're almost totally useless.

 When evaluating digital signage products, pay attention to the CMS user interface.
 The simpler and easier the software's UI, the faster people can master it.
 It's why you need software that is intuitive.
 It will require less training, so your staff will become more productive quicker.